I don't know about you, but by 3 O'Clock, I'm in need of caffeine intervention these days.

 Maybe it's driving my kids to their destinations, come home, only to turn around to go back to pick them up again a few hours later.

 I think summer driving zaps my energy even more than other seasons.

 It's too hot to make another pot of coffee in the middle of the afternoon so I started making coffee syrup, and keeping a carafe in the fridge to make a quick tall glass of ice coffee - a perfect afternoon pick me up - just for me, when I need it.

 I can't remember where I saw this cold coffee syrup recipe first but it is so easy peasy!
 And I don't know why I didn't make this when I was in college!
 It would have saved me many afternoon coffee runs to the student center, never mind, wads of money!

-Use the refrigerated syrup in 2 weeks, if it lasts that long!
+- Store the carafe in the refrigerator and use syrup in 2 weeks, if it lasts that long!

-If you really want strong coffee, you can use strong blends OR add more coffee ground to the recipe.
+- If you really want strong coffee, you can use dark blends OR add more coffee ground to the recipe.

 - Use sweetener of your choice, add ice, milk, a reusable straw and enjoy!